Shrivatsa-Deshmukh/CNN-Based-Classification-of-Motor-Imagery-from-EEG-Signals/README.md

 # CNN-Based Classification of Motor Imagery from EEG Signals

-This repository details an application of the EEGNet framework for the classification of discrete hand gestures based on EEG signal analysis.
+This repository provides documentation and curates external references for projects utilizing the EEGNet architecture to classify different hand movements based on electroencephalography (EEG) data.

 ## Resources & References